Stable belt: Reserve Infantry Battalions

-The 7th Wellington (City of Wellington’s Own) and Hawke’s Bay Battalion Group inherited the York and Lancaster Regiment stable belt.
+The 7th Wellington (City of Wellington's Own) and Hawke's Bay Battalion Group inherited the York and Lancaster Regiment stable belt.
 The belt is composed of maroon bands at the top and bottom (16mm wide), with a centre stripe of black (18mm wide) with a silver stripe above and gold stripe (each 6mm wide) below the centre strip.
 The York and Lancaster Regiment was allied to the Wellington Regiment in 1913 in recognition of the York and Lancs (65th of Foot) 19 year participation in the New Zealand Wars.

 United Kingdom

+A stable belt is a wide webbing belt comprising a single solid colour or horizontally striped in two or more different colours.
+The original cavalry regiment stable belts buckled at the side using leather straps in order to both avoid chafing the wearer's stomach while undertaking stable work and avoid marking or catching upon the horse's harness.
+Many contemporary stable belts now secure at the front using a metal clip or metal plate bearing a regimental/service emblem.
+Whilst a limited number of army regiments, including the Light Infantry, secure their stable belts at the front using the original two leather straps, generally those belts fitted with leather straps are secured on the left-hand side.

-A stable belt is a wide webbing belt, usually a single solid colour or horizontally striped in two or more different colours.
-It is worn around the waist and when worn with PCS it is worn through the trouser belt loops.
-In the British Army or Royal Marines, when worn with barrack dress, the belt is placed either in the belt loops of trousers or a skirt or over a jersey.
-In the Royal Air Force, it is worn with service working dress (No. 2 dress) either covering the top of the trousers (or skirt) and the lower part of the shirt or through the belt loops if they have been specially designed to accommodate the belt's width.
-Unlike the Army, it is never worn over a jersey.
-The original cavalry stable belts buckled at the side to avoid chafing the soldier's stomach as he bent down during stable work and also to avoid marking or catching on the horse harness, but many stable belts are now clipped at the front, sometimes behind a metal belt plate (usually bearing the badge of the regiment), although a few regiments such as the Light Infantry clip their stable belts at the front with the original two leather straps.
-A large number of units, however, continue to use the traditional method of securing the belt using two leather straps and metal buckles at the left-hand side.
+The belt is worn around the waist and in the case of PCS is fitted through the trouser belt loops.
+In the British Army and Royal Marines, when worn with barrack dress, the belt is placed either through the belt loops of trousers or a skirt, or over a jersey.
+In the Royal Air Force (RAF), it is worn with service working dress (No. 2 dress) either covering the top of the trousers (or skirt) and the lower part of the shirt, or through the belt loops if able to accommodate the belt's width.
+Unlike the Army, the RAF do not wear the belt over the jersey.
+(The former Royal Observer Corps conformed to RAF dress regulations).
+Historically, the Royal Navy rarely wore stable belts unless working in a tri-service environment.
+However, these are now available as part of the new Royal Navy uniform RNPCS, replacing the old No. 4 Dress.

-Today, every regiment and corps of the British Army has its own stable belt, often very colourful.
-The Royal Navy, Royal Marines and Royal Air Force also have their own, until recently the Royal Navy rarely wore stable belts, unless working in a tri-service environment, they are now issued as a standard piece of uniform with the new Royal Navy Uniform RNPCS replacing the old No. 4s.
 Stable belts are worn with most styles of informal dress, but not with full dress, service dress or mess dress.
-Stable belts for Soldiers are purchased by individual service personnel, not issued, so are theoretically neither regulation nor compulsory but since most people own one they are effectively uniform items in the Army.
+Every regiment and corps of the British Army has its own stable belt and, as is the case throughout the UK armed services, belts are not issued but purchased by individual service personnel at their own expense and are therefore optional items of uniform/equipment.
+However, their widespread use effectively renders them a standard uniform item.

-Note that these belts are shown in cross section, the stripes actually being horizontal as worn, and are actually considerably wider than shown, although the stripes are shown in correct proportion.
-Where belts are asymmetrical, the left-hand side of the illustration is the uppermost as worn.
+The following belt patterns are shown in cross section, the stripes actually being horizontal as worn, and are actually considerably wider than shown, although the stripes are shown in correct proportion.
+Where belts are asymmetric, the left-hand side of the illustration is the uppermost as worn.